mmesh/docs/docs/platform/administration/nodes.md

 ## Quick Start

-Once you have at least one subnet created, use the mmesh CLI to generate a magic link to get a node connected to your mmesh in less than 30 seconds.
+Once you have at least one subnet created, use `mmeshctl` to generate a magic link to get a node connected to your mmesh in less than 60 seconds.

 Use the command to generate as many magic links as you need to quickly add your nodes to your mmesh.